almighty-web/upgrade-icann/README.md

 # Upgrade ICANN

-According to the situation around the .ORG acquisition, we the users of the Internet demand ICANN to meet its obligation and intervene into the deal, apply the changes in its' own structure and processes to protect interests of the people it presents.
+According to the situation around the .ORG acquisition, we the users of the Internet demand ICANN to meet its obligation and intervene into the deal, apply the changes in its own structure and processes to protect interests of the people it presents according to [Bylaws](https://www.icann.org/resources/pages/governance/bylaws-en).

 ## Conditions